aidanjav/Projects/README.md

 # Projects

-PERSONAL PROJECTS THAT I HAVE WORKED ON FOR MY OWN PRACTICE
+PROJECTS THAT I HAVE WORKED ON FOR MY OWN PRACTICE

-typeGame.py
+Personal Webpage
+- Web page I created to include my technical skills
+- Includes images, text, and hyperlinks

+Type Gane
 - Game built using PyQt5
 - Features three difficulties that test how fast you can type a given string of characters
 - Time will be displayed once the typed string matches the provided string